 A beautiful descent will take us to our hotel in Bormio, time to celebrate!

 DAY 10: After breakfast, morning transfer to Milano Malpensa Airport (MXP).
 Expect to arrive there by 13:00.
 Plan your flights accordingly.

 TWIN room: 4,450 Euros pp

 600 Euros when making the booking.
 Balance to be paid 90 days before the trip starts.

-8 nights accommodation between 3 – 4 Stars
+9 nights of accommodation between 3 – 4 Stars

 ALL MEALS INCLUDED.